remix-run/remix/decisions/0004-remixing-react-router.md

 In Remix, the `useTransition` hook returned a Transition object which had a `state` property of `"idle" | "loading" | "submitting"`.
 It also had a `type` property which represented sort of "sub-states" such as `"normalLoad" | "actionReload" | "loaderRedirect"` etc. In React Router we chose to get rid of the `type` field for 2 reasons:

-1. In practice we found that the _vast_ majority of the time al you needed to reference was the `state`
+1. In practice, we found that the _vast_ majority of the time all you needed to reference was the `state`
 2. For scenarios in which you really do need to distinguish, we are pretty sure that in all cases, you can deduce the `type` from `state`, current location (`useLocation`), next location (`useNavigation().location`), and submission info (`useNavigation().formData`).

 **`useTransition().submission` is flattened**